FusionAuth/fusionauth-site/site/learn/expert-advice/security/ssl-vs-tls.md

 ---
 layout: advice
 title: SSL vs. TLS
-description: In this blog, you’ll learn the difference between SSL and TLS, when they are used, and why you should use them.
+description: In this blog, you’ll learn the difference between SSL and TLS, how they are used, and why you should use them.
 author: Akira Brand
 image: advice/steps-secure-auth-system/expert-advice-ten-steps-to-secure-your-authentication-system-header-image.png
 category: Security